Artemmkin/infrastructure-as-code-tutorial/docs/02-manual-operations.md

     --metadata ssh-keys="raddit-user:$(cat ~/.ssh/raddit-user.pub)"
 ```

-Add the SSH private key to ssh-agent:
+Add the SSH private key to the ssh-agent:

 ```
 $ ssh-add ~/.ssh/raddit-user
 ```

-Verify that the key was added to ssh agent:
+Verify that the key was added to the ssh-agent:

 ```bash
 $ ssh-add -l